Ahmed0427/Ahmed0427/README.md

 ## Ahmed

 Sleep-deprived CS student powered by caffeine and bad decisions.
 Builds apps no one asked for.
 Reinvents wheels, badly.
-Writes Go, C++ and C. Likes command-line tools, terminal-based workflows, and Neovim.
+Writes Go and and other languages.
+Likes command-line tools, terminal-based workflows, and Neovim.

 ## Currently Learning